Silver Price Charts

 How is the Silver Price Determined?

-The silver spot price is based on supply and demand of 1 troy ounce of silver before being minted into a coin or bar.
-While it represents the price for immediate trade, the market participants strongly factor in future prices and contracts into the equation.
+The silver spot price is based on the supply and demand of 1 troy ounce of silver before being minted into a coin or bar.
+While it represents the price for immediate trade, the market participants strongly factor in future prices and contracts.
 This adds an element of future supply and demand to determine the current price.

 How to Calculate the Silver Price